Efficient methanol production on the dark side of a prestellar core: Dust temperature distribution

 \section{Dust temperature distribution}

-At $70\,\mum$, a cloud can be seen either in absoption or emission depending on the dust temperature and the brightness of the background.
+At $70\,\mum$, a cloud can be seen either as deficiency or excess of surface brightness depending on the dust temperature and the brightness of the background.
 At this wavelength, the Planck function is very sensitive to small changes in the temperature.
 For example, a temperature change from 12 to 14\,K for a given dust column increases the emission by an order of magnitude, while at $850\,\mum$, the corresponding change is $\sim 20\%$.
 The surface brightness at $70\,\mum$ takes the form

-We assumed that the $\tau^{70\,\mum}$ distribution is identical to that at $8\,\mum$ save a constant factor depending on the adopted dust opacity model (giving $\tau^{8\,\mum}/\tau^{70\,\mum}=1.2$).
+We assumed that the $\tau^{70\,\mum}$ distribution is identical to that at $8\,\mum$, save a constant factor depending on the adopted dust opacity model for large ``classical'' grains (giving $\tau^{8\,\mum}/\tau^{70\,\mum}=1.2$).
 The foreground level (including a possible zero-point offset) was adjusted so that the dust temperatures on the outskirts of the core are similar to $T_{\rm C}$ values derived from Herschel/SPIRE.
 The obtained dust temperature distribution in the core region is shown in the bottom right panel of Figure~\ref{figure:taumidfar}.
 For the $T_{\rm d}$ calculation, the $8\,\mum $ and $70\,\mum$ maps were smoothed to the $14\arcsec$ resolution of the SCUBA-2 map.